rahulunair/xpu_setup/Readme.md

 After the setup is complete, you can verify if the GPU is setup correctly using the tool [xpu\_verify](https://github.com/rahulunair/xpu_verify).Additionally, you can use clinfo and hwinfo to confirm that the GPU can be successfully enumerated.

-### How to setup and configure optional components.

-If HPC Kit or Render Kit are requested for the image see the individual Readme.md in each folder under optional_components.

 ### Conclusion

 The provided documentation covers each step in detail, ensuring a smooth setup process.
 If you encounter any issues during the setup or have any questions, please do not hesitate to raise an issue on the GitHub repository.
 This will help us improve the documentation and address any potential problems promptly.